Gliese832B/cpp-ram-limiter/README.md

 # Ram-Limiter-c-
-A simple ram limiter.If you want to change program
+A simple ram limiter.If you want to change program Go to line 157 on deneme.cpp and change the vivaldi.exe to whatever you want.